mg126e/Project_Backend/design/concepts/UserProfile/UserProfile.md

            - *Requires:* The user exists in the set of users.
            - *Effects:* Sets the user's profile image to the uploaded image (from file/photo).
        - `setTag(user: User, tagType: String, value: String|Number): ()`
-           - *Requires:* The user exists in the set of users. `tagType` must be one of the allowed types: "runningPace", "gender", "age", "runningLevel", "personality" ("introvert"/"extrovert").
+           - *Requires:* The user exists in the set of users
            - *Effects:* Sets or updates the tag of the specified type for the user's profile.
 Only one value per tag type is allowed per user.
-       - `removeTag(user: User, tagType: String): ()`
-           - *Requires:* The user exists in the set of users and the tag type exists for the user.
-           - *Effects:* Removes the tag of the specified type from the user's profile.
        - `closeProfile(user: User): ()`
            - *Requires:* The user exists in the set of users.
            - *Effects:* Permanently deletes the user's profile and all associated data.
     - **Notes:**
         - By requiring that a user must be fully filled in, this helps users feel safer when they are looking for long-term matches
-        - We are also going to continue to work on our set of allowed tags as we do testing to see what runners would want to see and filter by the most.
-Though, users could also discuss the tags within their bio and expand there.
-        - Another topic we will navigate is the emergency contact information.
-A user would provide the phone number of the person.
+        - A user would provide the phone number of the person.
         - Integrating FileUploading concept from provided code from course
+        - Removed removeTag since that sets expectation that these tags are optional, when we want to actually be required.
+That also led to us changing the requirements about tags

 ```typescript
 import { Collection, Db } from "mongodb";